bucketplus/ca-control-api-nodejs/Readme.md

 * `bp.getSignedInputFileUrl()` - return signed url for a file to read.

 * `bp.downloadInputFile(localPath)` - downloads the cloud input file to a local relative path.
-Recommended for larger files, e.g. video files. *Coming Soon*
+Recommended for larger files, e.g. video files.

 #### For input.type = `folder` containers
 * `bp.downloadInputFiles(localFolderPath)` - downloads all cloud input files to a local folder. *Coming Soon*